anishfish2/MeowBarkExtension/README.md

 ## Overview

-The **Albedo Chrome Extension** is a delightful browser extension dedicated to the Genshin Impact character, Albedo.
+The **Albedo Chrome Extension** is a browser extension dedicated to the Genshin Impact character, Albedo.
 It was created as a birthday gift for a friend who's a big fan of Albedo.

 ## Features